-In the worst case scenario of a lost encryption key, CognisantMD has no way to find or retrieve your unique key on your behalf (this is one of the ways we help to ensure patient data is always secure).
+If your encryption key has been lost, unfortunately, CognisantMD has no way to find or retrieve your unique key on your behalf (this is one of the ways we help to ensure patient data is always secure).
 However, there are some troubleshooting steps you can take to try to recover it on your own.

-If you are using the TELUS Practice Solutions Suite or OSCAR EMR, you may be able to access the encryption key from within your EMR.
+- If you are using PS Suite or OSCAR, you may be able to access the encryption key from within your EMR.

-A user who can view patient data in plain text in their web browser can do so because they have the encryption key in their browser's local storage.
-If you set up Ocean using your web browser, it might be available by logging in to your Ocean portal account using this same web browser.
-If a colleague set it up, you can ask them to log into their Ocean portal account.
+- An Ocean user who can view patient data in their web browser can do so because they have the encryption key saved in their browser's local storage.
+If you set up Ocean using your web browser, it might be available by logging in to the Ocean Portal using this same web browser.
+If another colleague set Ocean up, you can ask them to log into their Ocean Portal account.

-In either case, you will see the shared encryption key in the "Admin" tab (which only site administrators can see) under the "Encryption" section (selected from the menu on the left).
-Again, the encryption key, although it may be shown in the web page, is actually from the web browser's local storage (i.e. on your computer in a folder for that browser).
+- In either case, you will see the shared encryption key in the Admin tab of the Ocean Portal (which only site administrators can see) in the "Encryption" section (selected from the menu on the left).

-If you've tried everything and still can't find it...
+If you've tried all of the above and still can't find your encryption key...

 Your shared encryption key is the ultimate guard against unauthorized access to your patient's data, and should therefore be handled with great care and stored in a safe place.
 It’s also recommended that access to the key be limited to trusted administrative account holders.
 In order to prevent against the worst case scenario of a lost key (and lost patient data), we recommend taking the following steps: